alisw/AliPhysics/MUON/READMEshuttle.txt

 // FIXME : instructions below should be replaced with usage of MUONTRKda
 //

-The raw.date.LDC* files are then processed using the makeped online program (currently found, pending an agreement on where to put online programs under cvs, under /afs/cern.ch/user/a/abaldiss/public/v16; Please contact Alberto to check it's the latest version) which outputs manus-*.ped ASCII files (one per LDC) :
+The raw.date.LDC* files are then processed using the DA online program (which is not built by default, but must be made explicitely using make daqDA-MCH from $ALICE_ROOT, and requires some DATE setup..., see \ref READMEmchda.txt )

 <pre>
- makeped -f raw.date.LCDi -a LDCi.ped (i=0,1,2,3)
+ MUONTRKda.exe -f raw.date.LCDi -a LDCi.ped (i=0,1,2,3)

  (repeat for each LDC)
 </pre>